Hans5958/PreMiD-Presences-Personal/^ Docs/planned-pulleys.md

 Here's a long overdue of Project Wikimedia.
 For the sake of completeness, here's a catch-all presence for other Wikimedia domains.
 These does not include Wikipedia and the others.
 Compared to other domains, the scope is wider than the other wikis.

 Along with the new presence is the experiment of using the MediaWiki configuration values exposed in `mw.config`.
 It's my first time of me using `presence.getPageletiable()`, and my first impressions is not quite good, but I get it done nonetheless.
+If this is merged, then I will also include this update to the other MediaWiki presences.

 Notes:
 - Should I use Wikimedia or Wikimedia Foundation?
 Wikimedia refers to the movement, and the Wikmedia Foundation refers to the foundation that's doing the foundation.